 Human Gene Transfer (HGT)

 Human gene transfer is the process of transferring genetic material (DNA or RNA) into a person.
 At present, human gene transfer is experimental and is being studied to see whether it could treat certain health problems by compensating for defective genes, producing a potentially therapeutic substance, or triggering the immune system to fight disease.
 Gene transfer is also being studied as a possible treatment for certain infectious diseases, such as AIDS.
-Gene Transfer experiments require review by the NIH Office of Biotechnology Recombinant DNA Advisory Committee (RAC), the University of Virginia IRB, and the IBC.
+Gene Transfer experiments require review by the NIH Office of Biotechnology Recombinant DNA Advisory Committee (RAC), the University of Virginia's IRB-HSR, and the University of Virginia's IBC.

 UVA required training

 Human Gene Transfer Introduction Training is required for persons who may be potentially exposed to the Human Gene Transfer product during the experiment.
 This module is available online.

 - Office of Science Policy (OSP) (home of the Recombinant DNA Guidelines)

 - NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.
 The follwoing can be found in the NIH Guidelines:

 - Appendix M that describes HGT research requirements

 - Database of all RAC HGT protocols with approval dates

 - Guidance for HGT from OBA with an adverse events reporting template